25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 When choosing a pair of snowshoes, you’ll want something designed for the terrain and conditions that you typically encounter on a winter hike.
 For soft, deep snow, you’ll want a longer snowshoe, while a shorter snowshoe is perfect if you typically stick to densely packed trails.

-If you’re looking for an all-around versatile snowshoe that is efficient on the trails, but can still perform in deeper snow, the MSR EVO Ascent Snowshoes are a great choice.
-At 22″ long, they won’t make you feel clumsy on consolidated snow, and if you end up spending a lot of time off-trail, MSR sells some add-on tails that extend the length for improved floatation.
+If you’re looking for an all-around versatile snowshoe that is efficient on the trails, but can still perform in deeper snow, the MSR Lightening Ascent Snowshoes are as good as they get.

 You’ll want to pair your snowshoes with a set of trekking poles with interchangeable ski baskets so when you plant the pole, it doesn’t sink into the snow.